 - Stargate: Show the opening credits through the end of the scene on the Giza Plateau (when the ring is standing).
-The art behind the credits and the music are both perfect for your needs; show the opening scene in which the characters findshows an archaeological dig. - Raiders of the Lost Ark: Show the scene in which the characters find the miniature village in the pyramid.
+The art behind the credits and the music are both perfect for our needs; the opening scene shows an archaeological dig. - Raiders of the Lost Ark: Show the scene where they find the miniature village in the pyramid.
 This cut shows paintings on tomb walls, hieroglyphics and more.